Franchovy/Playdate-Guides/Guides/Adding-multiple-inheritance.md

 # Adding Multiple Inheritance

 So, you've fully converted to the dark side.
-You're sick of having 14 superclasses that have nothing to do with each other and want to directly inherit from the 6 of those 14 superclasses.
+You want to inherit from 3 different superclasses without them being dependent on each other.

-Well, that's great.
+Well, you've come to the right place.
 Inheritance trees can get messy if you're not careful.
 And Lua's [inheritance](./Lua-inheritance-explained.md) is super simple, so we can easily get around the Playdate SDK's limitations and add what you're here for... _multiple inheritance_.

 ### Trade-offs